psthomas/tabula/src/README-template.md

 In terms of cryptography, there are a few threats that I go more in-depth about in my [blogpost](https://pstblog.com/2018/01/30/password-manager).
 The main one I'm concerned about is the situation where someone's table or master password is revealed because this opens them up to a brute force attack.
 I'm looking for advice on how to reduce this risk.

-These are the current sha256 checksums of the files:
+This is the current sha256 checksums of the web file:

 `tabula.html`:
 ```